 Liquidity risk is the risk that the Company will encounter difficulty in raising funds to meet commitments associated with financial instruments.
-As of 31 December 2023 and 31 December 2022, the financial assets of the Company comprised of cash at banks, accounts receivable and interest receivable from Parent Company, while the financial liabilities of the Company comprised of due to related parties, accrued and other liabilities and lease liability.
+As of 31 December 2024 and 31 December 2023, the financial assets of the Company comprised of cash at banks, accounts receivable and deposits and other receivables, while the financial liabilities of the Company comprised of due to related parties, accrued and other liabilities and lease liability.
 All other financial liabilities on the Company's statement of financial position are contractually payable on a current basis.
 The Company manages its liquidity risk by maintaining adequate liquid assets.